2018 Feilding Auto Electrical

-The Feilding Auto Electrical Winter Race Series is the best club racing series in the country, with 100+ cars entering in a variety of very competitive and exciting race classes.
+The Feilding Auto Electrical Winter Race Series is the best one-day racing series in the country, with 100+ cars entering in a variety of very exciting and competitive race classes.
 The Manawatu Car Club makes it easy for as many as possible to come racing with us.

 See the supplementary regulations for the event for full class descriptions and details.
 The classes running for the series are:

 - Coresteel Buildings IB Cup

 - Max Tarr MX5 Cup

 - GDM Retail Systems Classics Cup Classic cars built to GDM Retail Systems, Class 1 Classics slower than 1:22.00

 - GT Radials Taxi Cup : 6-cylinder normally aspirated Falcons and Commodores

 Formula First Cup is open to Formula First cars.
 Other open-wheelers such as Formula Ford, Formula Suzuki etc and Clubmans sports cars are welcome to compete in this class but will not score points.
 This is a great opportunity for low-key seat time.

 Classics Cup is for GDM Class 1 classic cars built before December 1987 with limited period modifications.
 This is the home of Escorts, Falcons, Minis, Toranas, Mustangs etc. See the highlighted rules HERE

 Taxi Cup is for 6-cylinder normally aspirated Falcons and Commodores